rust-lang/blog.rust-lang.org/posts/inside-rust/2024-08-09-async-closures-call-for-testing.md

 ## So how do I help?

 We'd love for you to test out these new features!
+First, on a recently-updated nightly compiler, enable the `#![feature(async_closure)]` (the feature is not pluralized).

 For Rust users, in general, async closures are designed to be drop-in compatible with closures returning async blocks: